Mahmoud-Emad/commi/README.md

 # or run it from everywhere and pass the repo path as an argument
 commi --repo "/path/to/your/repo" --generate
 ```

+### Install the binary

+You can also download the pre-built binary for your system from the [releases page](https://github.com/Mahmoud-Emad/commi/releases).

 Now you're ready to use **Commi**!